 - 4 Light Multi-Grain English Muffins

-- 80 g Dubliner Cheese, white chedar cheese, sliced, (about 1-2 slices per sandwich)
+- 80 g Dubliner Cheese, white cheddar cheese, sliced, (about 1-2 slices per sandwich)

 - Heat a large stove top pan to medium heat.